meljoy1099/Movie-Analysis-P1/TEMPLATE_README.md

 ## Business Problem

-Microsoft wants to get into the movie business, and I have been tasked me making recommedations about what types of films to create.
+Microsoft wants to get into the movie business, and I have been tasked with making recommedations about what types of films to create.

 ***
 Questions we will answer: